triviality-js/triviality/README.md

 ```

-Now we can combine the different command feature and build the container.
+Now we can combine the different command feature and build the service container.

 ```typescript